collocations.org

 a turn of events

-In a dramatic turn of events she took control of the company into her own hands.
+In a dramatic turn of events she took the company into her own hands.

 Report an error or submit a comment/suggestion on turn